Isaac799/go-fish/README.md

 	- Not cahced
 - **Sardine** is a small fish.
 Used by tuna.
 Smaller templates, served standalone too
 	- Identified by mime `[ text/html ]` & `_` name prefix
+	- Children of a tuna share its bait
 	- Not cahced
 - **Clown** is a decorative fish.
 Used in head of document
 	- Identified by mime `[ text/css | text/javascript ]`